I Want Action

 "I Want Action" is the third single from Glam metal band Poison, originally from the album Look What the Cat Dragged In.

+Background

 The song was released as a single in 1987 on the Enigma label of Capitol Records, and peaked at number 50 on the Billboard Hot 100.
 "I Want Action" was the first party anthem from the band and was followed by their first ballad, the top 20 Billboard hit single "I Won't Forget You".

 Reception

 Cash Box said that the song has Poison "at their resounding best," saying that "the tune is every bit as suggestive as its title, pouring on sex and incendiary guitars with a trowel."

 Music video

 The music video begins at a diner where a waitress is serving food to the band.
 After a groupie asks for a backstage pass, the band performs on stage.

 Albums

 On the 2006 re issue of Look What the Cat Dragged In - 20th Anniversary Edition the 7" single remix of the song was released.

 "I Want Action" is on the following albums.